 How many NI years do you need for the full state pension?

-The answer is 35 qualifying years.
-But what counts as a qualifying year, how gaps creep into your record, and what happens if you have fewer than 35 — those are the questions this article answers.
+For people whose National Insurance record started after April 2016, the answer is 35 qualifying years.
+Older records can be affected by transitional rules.
+This article explains what counts as a qualifying year, how gaps creep into your record, and what happens if you have fewer than 35.

-- ▸You need at least 10 qualifying years to receive any state pension at all.
-Fewer than 10 years means nothing.
+- ▸You normally need at least 10 qualifying years to receive any new State Pension.
+Fewer than 10 years usually means no new State Pension, though overseas records and reduced-rate NI histories can complicate the position.

-- ▸Gaps from career breaks, low earnings, or time abroad can be plugged with voluntary Class 3 contributions — currently £824.20 per year.
+- ▸Gaps from career breaks, low earnings, or time abroad can be plugged with voluntary Class 3 contributions — currently £956.80 per year — but only for the most recent six tax years.
+The extended window allowing top-ups back to 2006/07 closed on 5 April 2025; in 2026/27 the earliest fillable year is 2020/21.

 - ▸Check your NI record and forecast at gov.uk — or use our state pension forecast calculator for a quick estimate.